cast-org/figuration/site/4.1/utilities/color.md

 Borders also be colored with their own set of contextual classes.
 Borders do not change color on hover and focus state.

 There is also a `.border-transparent` that removes the border color of an element, but keeps the border width in place.
+Inherit the border color of an ancestor element with `.border-inherit`.

 {% capture example %}
 <span class="border border-primary"></span>